IAmMoltony/configs/README.md

 ## Scripts

-### HCS
+### Cron Sync

-HCS (Hourly Config Sync, also referred to as Cron Sync) is a convenient system for automatically backing up configs.
+Cron Sync is a convenient system for automatically backing up configs.

 See `CronSync.md`.